 Enna Piacentinu is a delicious pecorino cheese with saffron.
 According to the legend, in the eleventh century, Ruggero I, Count of Altavilla, cured his wife Adelasia’s depression by asking local cheesemakers to add a pinch of saffron to their Enna Piacentinu.

 Our favorite ones are Girgentana Goat cheese, especially “stracchino” and “robiola”, Belice Valley Vastedda and Enna Piacentinu, but they are all delicious!

 Taste the Slow food Presidia in Sicily

 We are looking forward to welcoming you soon in Sicily to taste these Sicilian cheeses included in the Slow Food Presidia and many other local specialities …

 These photos were taken in Palermo, in the historic “Gastronomia Armetta” shop, which has received from Slow Food the “Good Cheesemonger Award”.

 Gino, together with his wife Teresa Armetta, are noble shopkeepers, ready to tell you the story of the products and make you fall in love with every little gesture that is behind cheese making and cured meats.

 If you’re planning a trip to Sicily, don’t miss the chance to taste Sicily’s slow food presidia!
-Try your hand at a real Sicilian biodynamic farm and make cheese and ricotta with your own hands.
+You will have the opportunity to discover the processing and taste Sicilian cheeses at the farm!
 Or create your own tailor-made food and wine holidays with the Food Experts, tour operators selected by Italia Delight 😉